alyssa20lopez/Prework-Study-Guide/README.md

 ## Usage

 This Prework Study Guide can be used by reviewing each of the 4 topics on the webpage.
 The topics included are Html, CSS, Git, JavaScript.
-By opening DevTools console, we can view the JavaScript running.
+To use DevTools console, press Command+Shit+I (Windows).
+By using this, we can view the JavaScript running.
 The Javascript lists the topics that we have learned throughout the modules and chooses one topic for us to hone in on.

 ## Credits